 Turn right here on a well-trodden trail and continue past a very large boulder.
 Be prepared for the sudden piercing call of marmots through the boulders.
 It shocked us the first time we heard it.

-The rest of the hike takes you up through the boulder field.
+The rest of the Sparrowhawk Tarns hike takes you up through the boulder field.
 If you stay on the trail you’ll never have to use your hands.
 But if you get off it, prepare for some boulder hopping.
 You may need to put your hand down to steady yourself on the odd boulder.

-Getting back to the car
+The hike back to the trailhead

 Retrace your steps to return to the trailhead.
 I’d recommend looking back several times on the ascent -picking out landmarks to make sure you have an easy time route-finding on the way down.